-Firearm is defined by federal law (18 U.S.C.
-921(a)) as:
+Firearm is defined by federal law (18 U.S.C. § 921(a)) as:

 - 1. Any weapon (including a starter gun) that will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; - 2.
 The frame or receiver of any such weapon; - 3.
-Any firearm muffler or firearm silencer, defined as any device for silencing, muffling, or diminishing the report of a portable firearm; or

-4. Any destructive device, such as any explosive, incendiary or poison gas bomb, or grenade.

-Such term does not include an antique firearm.
+Any firearm muffler or firearm weapon; or - 4.
+Any destructive device, such as any explosive, incendiary or poison gas bomb, or grenade.
+Such term does not include an antique firearm